noulmon/edi_employee_management/README.md

 ### API Documentation(Swagger):
 `/api/docs/` `GET`: Redirects to Swagger GUI for API documentation.

-## To Run the Project:

-1. Clone the project from git repository.
-2. Create a python environment and activate it.
-3. Got project directory.
-4. Install the required packages: `pip3 install -r requirements.txt`.
-5. Run the project: `python3 manage.py runserver`.

 ## To Run Unit Tests:
 `python3 manage.py test`: run the unit tests in the command line.